asterisktrader/Prime-Interface/README.md

 # Prime-Interface
-This is just a basic Amazon Prime's user interface
+This is just a basic Amazon Prime's user interface which contains only HTML and CSS.